-This information will help you care for your Heimlich valve when you leave the hospital.
+This information will help you care for your Heimlich valve and chest tube when you leave the hospital.

 The Heimlich valve should never be disconnected from your chest tube.
 If it becomes disconnected, follow these steps:

-Cough deeply.
-This will help get rid of any extra air that may have flowed from your lung into your chest.
+- Cough deeply.
+This will help get rid of any extra air that may have built up in your pleural space while disconnecting your Heimlich valve.

-- If your skin around the chest tube is red, puffy, or feels warm and painful when you touch it
+- Your skin around the chest tube is red, puffy, or feels warm and painful when you touch it

-- If you have pain that is not relieved by your pain medication
+- You have pain that is not relieved by your pain medication

-- If the amount of drainage from the chest tube significantly increases
+- The amount of drainage from the chest tube increases